The Foxy Hypermedia API!

 From there, you can run through our Tutorials to get a feel for working with the hypermedia and updating your store resources.

 The Cheat Sheet has all the details you need on how to work with this hAPI include the media types we support, our authentication system, and the framework we use for selecting, creating, editing, and deleting resources.
 It also has some nice goodies for sorting, filtering, and zooming into embedded resources.

 Hypermedia APIs deal with resources represented as uniform resource identifiers (URIs), each accessed via link relationships.
-Our Resources page includes documentation for each resource including the actions which can be performed on that resource, the properties of that resource, and example representations of the resource in the various content types we support.
+Our API Reference section includes documentation for each resource including the actions which can be performed on that resource, the properties of that resource, and example representations of the resource in the various content types we support.

 Some background for those not familiar with using Hypermedia APIs

 One of the keys to a successful Hypermedia API is proper use of caching (all clients should take advantage of local caches and ETags).
 If you’re not familiar with hypermedia APIs, things may seem a bit “chatty” at first, but that’s where your client’s local cache comes into play.

 Start with the home page and cache it.
 On the next request (to that or any resource you've already visited), be sure to send that ETag along with an If-None-Match header so you can use your cache entry in the event of a 304 Not Modified response.
 From there, use hypermedia to navigate to related resources using the links either in the header or the body of the response.

 Unlike RPC (remote procedure call) APIs, you shouldn't code to the individual endpoints.
 We (the server) control those and should be able to change them as needed.
 So don’t code to the URLs.
 You should code to the link “rel” tags which define the relationships to the current resource.
 These should not change, though we may introduce new links (and new rels) at any time, so don’t assume they will be in a specific order.